knudhansen/rpi/scripts/README.md

 This bash function is used to ssh to the Raspberry Pi that has been setup using [rpiSetup](#rpiSetup).

-command: optional command to execute on the Raspberry Pi device.
+`command`: optional command to execute on the Raspberry Pi device.
 If command is passed, then the command is executed on the Raspberry Pi device (make sure to use quotes and escape elements in the command as needed).
 If command is omitted, a shell will be created on the Raspberry Pi device allowing interaction with it.